-The ARESETn and ACLKEN input signals do not reset or halt the AXI4-Lite interface.
+The ARESETn and ACLKEN input signals will not reset or halt the AXI4-Lite interface.
 This allows the video processing to be reset or halted separately from the AXI4-Lite interface without disrupting AXI4-Lite transactions.

-The AXI4-Lite interface sends an error message if the core registers cannot be read or written within 128 S_AXI_ACLK clock cycles.
-The core registers cannot be read or written if the ARESETn signal is held low, if the ACLKEN signal is held low, or if the ACLK signal is not connected or not running.
-If core register read does not complete, the AXI4-Lite read transaction responds with 10 on the S_AXI_RRESP bus.
-Similarly, if a core register write does not complete, the AXI4-Lite write transaction responds with 10 on the S_AXI_BRESP bus.
+The AXI4-Lite interface will respond with an error if the core registers cannot be read or written within 128 S_AXI_ACLK clock cycles.
+The core registers cannot be read or written if the ARESETn signal is held low, if the ACLKEN signal is held low or if the ACLK signal is not connected or not running.
+If core register read does not complete, the AXI4-Lite read transaction will respond with 10 on the S_AXI_RRESP bus.
+Similarly, if a core register write does not complete, the AXI4-Lite write transaction will respond with 10 on the S_AXI_BRESP bus.
 The S_AXI_ARESETn input signal resets the entire core.